Please note that the copy function is not enabled for this field.

 Experimental: Cohort A: DVRd Induction + Tal-D Consolidation + Cilta-cel - Participants will undergo apheresis followed by 4 cycles of DVRd induction (each cycle is of 28 days) and cilta-cel will be generated from the participants' T-cells selected from the apheresis product.
 Upon completion of cilta-cel production, product release, and completion of induction, participants will begin consolidation with 4 cycles of Tal-D (each cycle is of 28 days), followed by a conditioning regimen (cyclophosphamide and fludarabine daily for 3 days); cilta-cel will be administered 5 to 7 days after the start of the conditioning regimen.

 Experimental: Cohort B: DVRd Induction + Cilta-cel + Tal-D and Tec-D Consolidation - Participants will undergo apheresis followed by 4 cycles of DVRd induction and Cilta-cel will be generated from the participants' T-cells selected from the apheresis product.
 Upon completion of cilta-cel production, product release and completion of induction, participants will begin consolidation with a conditioning regimen (cyclophosphamide and fludarabine daily for 3 days) with infusion of cilta-cel 5 to 7 days after the start of the conditioning regimen.
 Following cilta-cel infusion, alternating cycles of Tal-D (Cycle 1, 3, 5, and 7) and Tec-D (Cycle 2, 4, 6, and 8) will be started, no earlier than Day 84 and no later than Day 168 post cilta-cel infusion.
-Each cycle of Tal-D and Tec-D is 84 days which includes an extended treatment-free interval.
+Each cycle of Tal-D or Tec-D is 84 days which includes an extended treatment-free interval.

 Treatment: Drugs: Cilta-cel